Kamlon rebellion: Rebellion

 In 1948, starting with a core group of 25 members, Hadji Kamlon launched a rebellion to clear the issue of land reform, overthrow the Philippine government, and assert the sovereignty of the Sultanate of Sulu and North Borneo over the Tausūg.
 Eventually, with his anti-Filipino campaign gaining traction, Kamlon's following grew to around 100 members.
-Armed mainly with M1918 Browning Automatic Rifles and a variety of Japanese rifles from the war, the group became known for wiping out the 7th Infantry Battalion, the Korean War veteran unit called Nenita.
+Armed mainly with M1918 Browning automatic rifles and a variety of Japanese rifles from the war, the group became known for wiping out the 7th Infantry Battalion, the Korean War veteran unit called Nenita.
 The gravity of Kamlon's threat shook the newly independent republic as it simultaneously dealt with other internal threats such as the communist Hukbalahap rebellion.
 Meanwhile, the Philippine government tried to sully Kamlon's name by branding him as a bandit, criminal, and rebel, among others, to blunt his image and reputation among the people.

 Temporary peace and resumption of conflict

 After his surrender, Kamlon meets with President Ramon Magsaysay.

 In July 1952, more than 5,000 troops supported by tanks, aircraft, and naval units were mobilized to flush out Kamlon, this time led by then Defense Secretary Ramon Magsaysay.
 On July 31 of the same year, Kamlon showed up at Lahing-Lahing beach where he surrendered, not because of the ensuing offensive, but in response to Magsaysay's secret meeting with him in Sulu.
 By this time, Kamlon had some 300 warriors with him, and was considered the second largest threat to the Philippines next to the Hukbalahap.

 However, observers were quick to judge Kamlon's actions as a farce, likely to serve as relief from the fighting.
 President Elpidio Quirino himself dispelled any claims that he shook hands with Kamlon as a result of this surrender.
 This doubt would be justified when in August 1952, a week after his surrender, Kamlon returned to continue his rebellion, and the Filipino troops were back in Sulu to fight against his forces.
 The resulting battle caused 20 casualties on Kamlon's side.

-On August 13, 1952, Kamlon's force attacked Jolo.
-He has been successful.
+On August 13, 1952, Kamlon's forces successfully launched an assault on Jolo.

 A few months later, on November 9, Kamlon once again surrendered.
 However it was only on November 12 that he would formally surrender to Justice Secretary Oscar Castelo who had been designated by the President as his personal representative to accept the surrender in the office of the director of prisons at Muntinlupa, Rizal.
 Castelo reassured Kamlon that the government would see to it that he would be brought before the courts as soon as possible, perhaps within two weeks, so that the charges pending against him would be resolved at a fair trial as promised to him by the President.
 The Moro outlaw arrived in Manila the previous day, accompanied by Colonel Agustin Marking who effected his surrender.
 He will be under the custody of the director of prisons while awaiting trial.